Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 An agent is an autonomous actor that observes and interacts with an _environment_.
-In the context of Unity, an environment is a scene containing an Academy and one or more Brain and Agent objects, and, of course, the other entities that an agent interacts with.
+In the context of Unity, an environment is a scene containing an Academy and one or more Agent objects, and, of course, the other entities that an agent interacts with.

 ![Unity Editor](images/mlagents-3DBallHierarchy.png)